CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 Cumulus Linux supports asymmetric packet trimming on the Spectrum-4 and Spectrum-5 switch.

 {{< tabs "TabID1069 ">}}
-{{< tab "Default Settings ">}}
+{{< tab "QoS `lossy-multi-tc` profile ">}}

-To configure packet trimming with the default (recommended) settings:
+To configure asymmetric packet trimming with the QoS `lossy-multi-tc` profile:
 - Set the `lossy-multi-tc` QoS profile.
-- Set DSCP remark at the port level.
+- Set DSCP remark to be at the port level.
-- Set the host facing and networking facing ports.

 The `lossy-multi-tc` profile uses the following port profiles:
-- `lossy-multi-tc-host-group` with DSCP remark set to 21 for switch priority 4.
+- `lossy-multi-tc-host-group` sets the DSCP remark value to 21 for switch priority 4 on the downlink to hosts.
-- `lossy-multi-tc-network-group` with DSCP remark set to 11 for switch priority 4.
+- `lossy-multi-tc-network-group` sets the DSCP remark value to 11 for switch priority 4 on the uplink.

 The following example configures packet trimming on the downlink to hosts (leaf01) to use DSCP 21 to send trimmed packets on ports swp17 through swp32 to hosts but DSCP 11 on ports swp1 through swp17 to the uplink (spine):

 ```
 cumulus@leaf01:~$ nv set qos roce mode lossy-multi-tc
 cumulus@leaf01:~$ nv set system forwarding packet-trim remark dscp port-level
-cumulus@leaf01:~$ nv set interface swp17-32 qos remark profile lossy-multi-tc-host-group
-cumulus@leaf01:~$ nv set interface swp5-16 qos remark profile lossy-multi-tc-network-group
 cumulus@leaf01:~$ nv config apply
 ```

-The following example configures the uplink (spine01) with the default packet trimming settings.
+The following example configures the uplink (spine01) with the QoS `lossy-multi-tc` profile.
 You do not need to configure additional settings; the switch expects the default global DSCP remark type and remarks all trimmed packets with 11.

 ```
 cumulus@spine01:~$ nv set qos roce mode lossy-multi-tc